Roy-j-Xu/ChordVisualization/README.md

 # Chord Visualization

-As of now, this is a GUI that allows user to create, play, and apply operations to chords on a Tonnetz.
+This is a application intended to help chord progression design.
+It allows users to:

+- Create and operate chords on its graphical interface.
+- Play MIDI files.
+The application also visualizes music on its GUI.